 In July of 2003 I was called to LA to do some rewrite work on Dark Kingdom: The Dragon King (also known as Kingdom in Twilight, Sword of Xanten, Die Nibelungen, Ring of the Nibelungs, The Ring, and about every other name you can think of during its developmental period).
-There’s not much to say about it except that it was really hot in LA that week.
+There’s not much to say about that except that it was really hot in LA that week.

 On the way home, though, something unusual happened.
 Normally — whether traveling alone or with Peter — the plan on the way back to Ireland is to break for at least a night in New York: partly to dump a little of the eastbound jetlag, partly to get a little shopping done — and for me, partly to touch base briefly with a place that’s very important to me.